-Although my mother and father moved hundreds of miles away after their marriage, my mother’s thoughts frequently traveled to her childhood home.
-She loved nothing better than to scoop up my siblings and me and take us with her as she recalled her childhood on a farm near Muncy, Pennsylvania—stories I treasured and passed on to my own little ones.
+Although my parents moved hundreds of miles away after their marriage, my mother’s thoughts frequently traveled to her childhood home.
+She loved nothing better than to gather my siblings and me next to her as she told us about her childhood on the farm near Muncy, Pennsylvania—stories I treasured and passed on to my own little ones.

-Mother spoke of a life filled with an abundance of indoor and outdoor chores and of nearby relatives who frequently stopped by on Sunday afternoons for visits.
-On stifling summer days, the adults visited in the shade of the large front porch while the children took turns cranking the handle of an ice cream freezer on the grass under a shade tree.
+Mother spoke of a life filled with an abundance of indoor and outdoor chores and of nearby relatives who frequently stopped by on Sunday afternoons to visit.

-When the harsh winter wind rattled the shuttered windows and forced snow to swirl across the bare fields, it was the kitchen that was the center of Mother’s family’s life, mostly because it was the only room in the house that was heated.
+When harsh winds rattled the shuttered windows and blew swirling snow across the barren fields, it was the kitchen that was the center of Mother’s family’s life, mostly because it was the only room in the house that was heated.
 Family and guests gathered there, the old single-pane windows covered with condensation as much from conversation as from the heat of the wood burning cook stove where a chicken roasted in the oven.

-The old farmhouse, which originally belonged to Mother’s grandparents, had no electricity, indoor plumbing or central heat.
-Bathtubs, toilets and even a kitchen sink were non-existent.
+The old farmhouse, which originally belonged to Ed’s parents, had no electricity, indoor plumbing, or central heat.
+Bathtubs, toilets, and even a kitchen sink were non-existent.
 Things weren’t any better outside.
-There was no tractor or modern farm equipment.
-Keeping the farm going depended on horses and one’s own strength and determination kept the farm going when the economy and adverse weather interfered.
-Although parents and children worked hard from early morning to evening, but my mother’s stories were never ones of complaining.
+Three Belgian work horses—Fred, Maude, and Prince—pulled the plow and heavy wagons.
+Faith and a person’s own strength and determination kept the farm going when the economy and adverse weather interfered.
+Although parents and children worked hard from early morning to evening, my mother’s stories were never ones of complaining.

-The day before Thanksgiving, Grandma Alice bundled up against the raw wind, then killed and dressed turkeys for customers from town who gave their orders in advance.
+The day before Thanksgiving, Grandma Alice bundled up against the raw wind, then killed and dressed well-fed turkeys for customers from town who had given their orders weeks in advance.
 Once the poultry orders were filled, Alice killed the turkey she would cook for her own family.
-Grandpa Ed finished the outdoor chores, he opened the old dovetailed chest in the guest bedroom and pulled out his hunting clothes and sharpened his knife and cleaned his gun.
+After Grandpa Ed finished the outdoor chores, he opened the old dovetailed chest in the guest bedroom and pulled out his hunting clothes.
+After dinner, he sharpened his knife on a stone and cleaned his gun.
 The days immediately after Thanksgiving were hunting days and Ed needed to hunt game to help supplement his family’s food supply.

 The Great Depression was in full force and money was scarce for my mother’s family.
 Mother often said that while she and her siblings were growing up, they never realized how primitively they lived on the farm.
 A person can’t miss what they don’t know, she explained.

 My grandparents have long since gone to be with the Lord, and their farm has changed hands several times since they sold it.
-But my mother’s stories taught me that when a family realizes that they’re dependant upon the Lord to provide for all of their needs—as well as their blessings—every day is Thanksgiving Day.
+But my mother’s stories taught me that when a family realizes that they’re dependent upon the Lord to provide for all of their needs—as well as their blessings—every day is thanksgiving day.

 May your Thanksgiving Day be joyous, may you be surrounded by your loved ones, and may you give thanks and praise to the One who provides for your every need.